 Most people ignore the plumbing system because it largely remains out of sight.

 Plus, you wouldn’t want the peaceful atmosphere at home ruined by the smell of stagnant waste in the pipelines.
-To live a healthy life, ensure you’re aware of the common causes of a clogged drain for a quick fix.
+To live a healthy life, ensure you know the common causes of a clogged drain for a quick fix.

 Here are the most common causes of blocked drains and some tips on addressing them.